 Your race, ethnicity, and family’s country of origin may also play a factor in your hereditary risk of Type 2 diabetes.
 American Indians have a high rate of diabetes, and African-Americans and Hispanics have a two-fold increased risk of the disease compared with Caucasians.

 It’s not known yet if there are genetic or biological reasons for the increased risk, but scientists are looking into the role of adiponectin, a hormone that regulates insulin, and how the body stores energy in these different populations.

-Specifically designed for people with type 2 diabetes, Pendulum Glucose Control contains a unique probiotic blend of five strains of bacteria and inulin, a prebiotic found in chicory root.
-By taking 2 capsules daily, individuals can develop a healthier microbiome that can help manage their type 2 diabetes risk or disease.
+Specifically designed for people with Type 2 diabetes, Pendulum Glucose Control contains a unique probiotic blend of five strains of bacteria and inulin, a prebiotic found in chicory root.

 Learn more about Pendulum Glucose Control.

 *A nutrition study demonstrated statistically and clinically significant reduction in A1C and blood sugar spikes in people with Type 2 diabetes.
 It was randomized, double-blinded, placebo controlled, and across multiple sites in the U.S.